Cable Conduit vs. Cable Tray: Alternatives To Open Wiring

 Are Conduit and Raceway The Same Thing?

 Cable conduit is the subtype of raceway, perhaps the most popular one, but raceway is a more general term.
-In article 100 of the National Electrical Code NEC, a raceway is defined as an enclosed channel that holds wires and cables.
-Other types of raceway aside from conduit are wireway and tubing.
+In Article 100 of the National Electrical Code NEC, a raceway is defined as an enclosed channel that holds wires and cables.
+Other types of raceways aside from conduits are wireways and tubing.

 Wireways are non-circular raceways used when terminations and splicing are standard for an electrical application.
 They are an ideal choice when installation issues are possible.
 Wireways can be metallic and non-metallic.
 They are quite expensive compared to other types of closed wiring systems.
 For this reason, they are mainly used over short distances in industrial and commercial settings.

-Tubing is the least heavy version of the cable raceway that can be bent and cut.
-It is typically made of aluminum or galvanized steel.
+Tubing is the least heavy version of the cable raceway, and it can be bent and cut.
+It is typically made of aluminium or galvanized steel.
 Tubing is not recommended for use in corrosive environments as there is a lot of bureaucracy involved to approve such an application.

 Conduit and Tray Compared: Pros and Cons

-• The tray is usually cheaper compared to the conduit, thanks to the reduction in labor costs.
-Many types of cable trays, such as mesh trays, are specifically designed with the goal of saving costs in mind.
+- The tray is usually cheaper than the conduit, thanks to the reduced labour costs.
+Many types of cable trays, such as mesh trays, are specifically designed to save costs.

-• Cable trays are easier to maintain and inspect.
+- Cable trays are easier to maintain and inspect because they provide easy cable access.

-• In case grounding is required, the conduit is to be used over the cable tray.
+- If grounding is required, the conduit will be used over the cable tray.

-• Conduit protects wires better from all kinds of influence.
+- Conduit protects wires better from all kinds of influence.
 This makes conduit a preferable choice in hazardous locations.
 Some types of conduit are corrosion resistant.
+Conduit also offers superior fire protection.